Scott2bReal/RB130/study-materials/practice_questions.md

 2. What is the RubyGems format for projects?

 3. What are Ruby Version Managers?
 Why do we need them?
-Give some exampled of available Ruby Version Managers and what they can do for you.
+Give some examples of available Ruby Version Managers and what they can do for you.

   Ruby version managers are programs which will allow for the intallation and